KieronWiltshire/node-mogront/readme.md

 ## Introduction

-The package exports methods that can be used to handle mongodb migrations from within nodejs.
+The package exports methods that can be used to handle mongodb migrations using the cli and nodejs .

 ## Basic usage